Demonstrators attend a rally in support of Ukraine opposite Downing Street in London, England, on March 2, 2025.

 Demonstrators attend a rally in support of Ukraine opposite Downing Street in London, England, on March 2, 2025.
 (Peter Nicholls/Getty Images)

-Editor’s note: We originally shared a version of this guide for our members on Feb.
-24, 2024.
+Editor’s note: This is an edited version of our guide for members of the Kyiv Independent community, originally published on Feb.
+24, 2025.
 If you would like to join a community of people united by wanting to help Ukraine, consider becoming a member today.

 U.S. President Donald Trump's public spat with President Volodymyr Zelensky in the White House on Feb.
 28 threw the future of Washington's support for Ukraine in the air, but led to a renewed outpouring of support for Ukraine across the world.

-As Russia’s war in Ukraine enters its fourth year, and Trump mulls cutting military aid entirely, here are some ways to help Ukraine and stand with Ukrainians.
+As Russia’s war in Ukraine enters its fourth year, and Trump suspends military aid entirely, here are some ways to help Ukraine and stand with Ukrainians.

 Contact your representatives